Datamind-dot-no/auto-erase-install/README.md

 The LaunchDaemon redirects script output to a logfile at `/var/log/auto-erase-install.log` for debugging purposes.
 Output from erase-install.sh can also be found there.

 `diskutil apfs updatepreboot /` is run on an M1 before calling erase-install.sh to avoid an issue with `startos -erase-install` failing to recognize an admin user as such.

+a signed package is available in [the releases](https://github.com/Datamind-dot-no/auto-erase-install/releases)

+Screenshots for a (debug) run are in [this wiki page](https://github.com/Datamind-dot-no/auto-erase-install/wiki/auto-erase-install---doing-it-manually)